culturing/thoughts/Thoughts/2023-10 Pursuing Justice.md

 ### - 11 -

 - What are the ways of knowing the inner world?
 - Intuition?
-Instince?
+Instinct?
 Fittingly, both begin with "in".
 - More will need be said about the etymologies of these words.
 - Both are essential to Peirce's science of abduction.
 - Both are essential to a fulfilling human life.